The role of social media in spreading fake news

 Facebook has been rolling out incremental changes including partnering with the Associated Press, Snopes, ABC News and FactCheck.org to check link accuracy, satire and disputed tags for links, as well as the most recent addition, the “More Info” button, however many are critical that these changes are not enough.

-Journalists working closely on these changes within Facebook recently spoke to The Guardian, stating that these changes were “way too little, way too late”, that the war against Fake News was failing and that their labour has been exploited for a Facebook PR campaign.
+Journalists working closely on these changes within Facebook recently spoke to The Guardian, stating that these changes were “way too little, way too late”, that the war against fake news was failing and that their labour has been exploited for a Facebook PR campaign.

 Interestingly, Facebook has also just announced a tool for users that will allow them to see if they have been in contact with content created by The Internet Research Agency, a Kremlin-linked ‘research agency’ that is commonly viewed as a Russian propaganda vehicle.
 While this tool won’t be available until the end of the year or early next year, it is only focused on one content creator and many feel it isn’t enough.

-Twitter has made changes to replies and how they’re viewed in an effort to silence bots on the platform as reported here by Mashable.
+Twitter has made changes to replies and how they’re viewed in an effort to silence bots on the platform as reported by Mashable.
 These seem to have been effective however Twitter could still be home to up to 48 million bots according to CNBC.
-In reaction to this, a bot has even been created to track bots on the network.
+In response to this, a bot has even been created to track bots on the network.

 While users and critics are unhappy with the slow progress of major networks it’s not surprising these corporate entities are shy to invest large amounts in the exercise, especially if changes potentially lower the levels of engagement on their platforms or alter their feed algorithms to cause less bubble and echo chamber effects.
-With this in mind, it doesn’t appear the flood of Fake News will be slowed anytime soon.
+With this in mind, it doesn’t appear the flood of fake news will be slowed anytime soon.